LukasNord/git-hub-30-day-challenge/README.md

 1.)
 Worker Threads in Node.js kind of blew my mind.  https://medium.com/@Trott/using-worker-threads-in-node-js-part-2-a9405c72a6f0
  If heavy compute jobs can be solved reliably with this then Node is going to be a powerhouse for all types of servers.

+### November 9th:

+1.)
+Found a nice template for Node/Express TypeScript with a few auth'd routes set up.
+Good starting layer for what we'll be working on.
+Read through all the libs and code used by the template to understand what/why I'm installing it versus rolling my own.
+ -  Next step: build or find a Spotify Web Client for handling the [Authorization Code Grant](https://tools.ietf.org/html/rfc6749#section-4.1) flow.
+ -  Write Jest Tests to cover what's already been written.
+ -  Build dummy API to ping to trigger and test the
+ -  Write tests.
+Then write more tests.
+1.